-After installation, you can optionally configure secure communication between the agent and AM.
+After installation, consider securing communication between the agent and AM.

 Configure AM to send cookies only when the communication channel is secure:

-In the AM console, select REALMS > realm name > Applications > Agents > Java > agent name > SSO.
+In the AM admin UI, select REALMS > realm name > Applications > Agents > Java > agent name > SSO.

 Enable Transmit Cookies Securely.

 Import a CA certificate in the JDK truststore, usually at